 FOR IMMEDIATE RELEASE

-WASHINGTON, D.C. -- The U.S. Department of the Treasury, Bureau of the Fiscal Service, announced it would expedite replacement of lost or destroyed paper U.S. Savings Bonds, and waive the normal one-year minimum holding period for savings bonds to assist survivors of severe storms and flooding in the following areas (counties) of Illinois: St. Clair for incident period July 25 to July 28, 2022.
+WASHINGTON -- The U.S. Department of the Treasury, Bureau of the Fiscal Service, announced it would expedite replacement of lost or destroyed paper U.S. Savings Bonds, and waive the normal one-year minimum holding period for savings bonds to assist survivors of severe storms and flooding the following areas (counties) of Illinois: Cook for incident period June 29, 2023 through July 2, 2023.

 To help expedite the processing of claims, write the word "DISASTER" on the front of the envelope.
 For an updated list of areas affected, visit FEMA's website at www.fema.gov.
 Assistance for individuals can be found using addresses at www.disasterassistance.gov.